Metrics are conceptual compression

 1. Metrics are conceptual compression - Metrics almost unavoidably reduce the amount of information available.
 This has both positive and negative implications.

 2. Metrics are incentives - People love to set targets, people love to hit targets.
 What will they do to hit those targets?
 Is it what you want them to do?
-Black Mirror soundtrack begins playing.

 4. Metrics are useful - After three posts of me telling you how dangerous and hard to get right metrics are, I tell you metrics are sometimes very useful.
-With great power comes great resonsibility, as they say.
+With great power comes great responsibility, as they say.

 Conceptual compression